Fay Fuller

-Evelyn Fay Fuller (October 10, 1869 – May 27, 1958) was an American journalist, mountaineer and schoolteacher.
+Edwina Fay Fuller (October 10, 1869 – May 27, 1958) was an American journalist, mountaineer and schoolteacher.
 In 1890 she became the first woman to reach the summit of Mount Rainier.

 Biography

 Fay Fuller was born in 1869 in New Jersey to Ann E. and Edward N. Fuller.
 In 1882, when Fuller was 12 years old, her family relocated to Tacoma, Washington, where she began to explore the wilderness.
 After graduating from high school, Fuller began teaching at the age of 15, eventually moving to work in Yelm, Washington.
 While teaching in Yelm, her school was visited by P. B. Van Trump, one of the first climbers to ascend Mount Rainier, with whom she became friends and who would inspire her to climb Rainier herself.

+Mount Rainier

-Fuller made her first attempt on Rainier in 1887, reaching an elevation of approximately 8,600 ft and setting a goal to someday "climb to the summit of the great peak".
+Fuller made her first attempt on Rainier in 1887 at age 18, reaching an elevation of approximately 8,600 ft and setting a goal to someday "climb to the summit of the great peak".
 In 1890 she was invited by Van Trump to join a climbing party for a second attempt at climbing the mountain.
 On the afternoon of August 10, she and four teammates reached Columbia Crest, Rainier's highest summit, making her the first woman to have climbed the mountain.
 The next climbing party on the mountain found Fuller's hair pins on the route and joked that this proved "a woman really had made it to the summit".